beginning of content

 • Depression is more common in women than men.

-• Women have an increased risk of depression during pregnancy and the year following their baby’s birth.
+• Women are more likely to experience depression during pregnancy and the year following their baby's birth.

 What is depression?

-This information is about depression in women; however, many aspects and risk factors of depression are not gender or sex specific.
+This information is about depression in women.
+Many aspects and risk factors of depression are not gender or sex specific.
 Read more on depression in the general community.

 What causes depression in women?

-Some experiences that add to women’s higher risk of depression are:
+Some experiences add to women's higher risk of depression:

-What types of depression are unique to women?
+What types of depression are specific to women?

 Premenstrual dysphoric disorder (PMDD)